ghalipm-vanier-college/programming-algorithms-and-patterns-summer-2025/Labs/Lab4.md

 salary (double)

-Implement a constructor to initialize name and salary.
+* Implement a constructor to initialize name and salary.

-Crucially: The salary must be positive.
+* Crucially: The salary must be positive.
 If a non-positive value is passed during creation, set salary to 0.0 and print a warning message to the console.

-Provide public getter methods for both name (getName()) and salary (getSalary()).
+* Provide public getter methods for both name (getName()) and salary (getSalary()).

-Important: Do not provide a setter method for salary to ensure it can only be set at object creation.
+* Important: Do not provide a setter method for any of salary or name to ensure it can only be set at object creation.

-Demonstrate Encapsulation:
+* Demonstrate Encapsulation:

 In your main method, create two Employee objects: